The Semantic Layer: Foundation of Autonomous AI

-The semantic execution layer is where business meaning becomes runtime.
-It is the typed, versioned graph that every agent, dashboard, and SQL query passes through before reaching the warehouse - the layer that makes "revenue," "customer," and "compliance" mean exactly the same thing whether the question comes from a financial analyst, an autonomous AI agent, or a downstream report.
+Traditional semantic layers were passive metric stores.
+A data engineer built a schema, analysts queried it, dashboards displayed results.
+The layer itself did not decide.
+It reacted.
+Today, the semantic layer is infrastructure.
+It is where business meaning becomes executable code.
+A typed, versioned graph that every agent, dashboard, and query compiles through before reaching the warehouse.
+The layer that makes "revenue," "customer," and "compliance" mean exactly the same thing whether the question comes from a financial analyst, an autonomous AI agent, or a downstream system.

 What Is a Semantic Compiler?